-5. Text Set (25%)
+6. Text Set (25%)

 The purpose of this assignment is to learn how to develop a text set that could be used with adolescents in a secondary setting.
-You will identify a disciplinary topic (e.g., manifest destiny - history; biomes - science, etc.) that your youth could encounter in school.
+You will identify a disciplinary topic (e.g., manifest destiny - history; biomes - science, etc.) that adolescents could encounter in school.
 Next, you will identify and analyze the related standards to identify relevant topics and themes that would engage and interest adolescents.
 Then, you will build a text set that supports the content you want to teach and that you want students to learn.

-You will collect at least 10 texts.
+You will collect at least 10 sources.
 Sources should be no older than 15 years, unless historical or archival documents.
+Your sources should be diverse in text types and well as perspectives.
 Listed are the minimum requirements.
-You must include:
+You must include at least one source that meets the following criteria (one source may meet multiple areas):

-- at least one reading from the perspective of a person of nonwhite/European background
+- the perspective of a person of nonwhite/European background

-- at least one reading from the perspective of a woman
+- the perspective of a woman

-- two contemporary articles (from popular and/or content-specific magazines for adults or teens)
+- a contemporary article (from popular and/or content-specific magazines for adults or teens)

-- one website
+- website •

-- one nonfiction book
+- nonfiction book

-- one young adult novel
+- young adult novel

-- one comic book or graphic novel
+- comic book or graphic novel